dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 - [XPath Language](https://www.w3.org/TR/1999/REC-xpath-19991116/)
 - [Symfony Expression Language](https://symfony.com/doc/current/components/expression_language.html)

 Why would you want to create **your own** expression language?
-Well, why **wouldn't you?**.
-Perhaps you are too busy?
+Well, why **wouldn't you?** Perhaps you are too busy?
 Never fear!
 It needn't take months, weeks nor days to write an expression lanaguage, you can do it in an hour with my patented[^patents] **One Hour Expression Language**!

 ## ProCalc2000